The Third Phase of Slow Streets Rolls Out a Network

 - Pacific Avenue from Steiner to Gough streets

 - Tompkins Avenue from Andover Street to Peralta Avenue

-Map of currently implemented and proposed Phase 3 Slow Streets along with a Shared Spaces street closure.
+Map of currently implemented and proposed Phase 3 Slow Streets along with two Shared Spaces street closures.
 Also included is our bike network highlighting separated bikeways, approved projects and those in the design pipeline.